 On July 1, 2021, we entered into an Independent Director Agreement and a Director Indemnification Agreement with Dallas Imbimbo in connection with his appointment to the Board.
 Pursuant to Mr. Imbimbo's Independent Director Agreement, among other things, the Company agreed to (a) issue to Mr. Imbimbo a stock option agreement to purchase 500,000 shares of Company Common Stock at the closing price of the Company Common Stock on the date of such Independent Director Agreement and (2) pay Mr. Imbimbo cash compensation in the amount of \$5,000 per month, pro-rated for any partial months, payable on the first day of each month beginning on the date of such Independent Director Agreement.
 On April 14, 2022, the Company and Mr. Imbimbo agreed to the terms of a separation agreement.
-Specifically, among other things, we agreed to (i) vest 100% of Mr. Imbimbo's restricted shares of Company Common Stock granted pursuant to an advisor agreement with Mr. Imbimbo, (ii) vest 100% of the options to purchase shares of Company Common Stock granted as part Mr. Imbimbo's Independent Director Agreement, and (iii) pay Mr. Imbimbo \$0.08 million in cash compensation.
+Specifically, among other things, we agreed to (i) vest 100% of Mr. Imbimbo's restricted shares of Company Common Stock granted as part Mr. Imbimbo's Independent Director Agreement, and (ii) pay Mr. Imbimbo's Independent Director Agreement, and advisor agreement with Mr. Imbimbo, (ii) vest 100% of the options to purchase shares of Company Common Stock granted as part Mr. Imbimbo's Independent Director Agreement, and (iii) pay Mr. Imbimbo's 0.08 million in cash compensation.
 As part of this separation agreement, Mr. Imbimbo resigned as a director of the Company and as an advisor to the Company in March 2022.